snapshot-labs/overlord/README.md

 ### `get_value_by_strategy`

-The `get_value_by_strategy` method accepts an array of strategy requests, allowing you to process single or multiple requests efficiently in one call.
+The `get_value_by_strategy` method accepts an array of request objects, allowing you to process multiple networks, timestamps, or strategy configurations efficiently in one call.
 The maximum number of requests per call is 100.

 ```json
 {